alexsandersarmento/react-native-event-emitter/README.md

-# react-event-emitter
+# react-native-event-emitter

-**react-event-emitter** is a simple library for handling custom events in React Native applications.
+**react-native-event-emitter** is a simple library for handling custom events in React Native applications.

 ## Installation

 To install the library, you can run the following command:

 ```
-npm install react-event-emitter
+npm install react-native-event-emitter
 ```

 or

 ```
-yarn add react-event-emitter
+yarn add react-native-event-emitter
 ```

 ## Usage